 Disease and Illness Can Cause Your Dog To Not Drink

 Some health issues may cause your Frenchies thirst to vary significantly.
-In some situations, conditions such as diabetes and kidney disease can cause a dog’s water appetite to decrease entirely.
+In some situations, diabetes and kidney disease conditions can cause a dog’s water appetite to decrease entirely.

 Infection with the bladder or urinary tract may also cause a reduction in thirst.
 But if you don’t think your Frenchie can drink its water due to disease.
 Then you should contact your vet immediately.